 HYSPLIT Utilities Download Page

-A Windows executable registered version of HYSPLIT is available as a self installing file for registered HYSPLIT users.
+The Windows executable of HYSPLIT is available as a self installing file.
 The package is complete in that it contains all the documentation and test data.
-However, the utility programs such as Tcl/Tk, Ghostscript, and ImageMagick must be independently downloaded and installed to be able to use all the features of the HYSPLIT Graphical User Interface (GUI).
-Versions of these auxilary programs that have been tested with the HYSPLIT GUI are available to download here for convenience in both 32 and 64 bit.
-More recent versions, including registration information, may be obtained from each of the Home Page sites listed below.
-However, HYSPLIT has not been tested with any of the newer versions of these programs.
+However, the utility programs such as Tcl/Tk and ImageMagick must be independently downloaded and installed to be able to use all the features of the HYSPLIT Graphical User Interface (GUI).
+You can download these programs from the links below.
+Not that each section indicates the latest version that has been tested with HYSPLIT.

 Installing the Tcl/Tk graphical user interface